ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt3.md

 Why BBArenaStencilMD?
 Overkill just to specify a couple of spheres

-\- Use custom property on static mesh components similar to custom depth/stencil properties
+- Use custom property on static mesh components similar to custom depth/stencil properties

-\- FStaticMesh::AddToDrawLists(), add a check against stencil geo and don't add it to the basedrawlists
+- FStaticMesh::AddToDrawLists(), add a check against stencil geo and don't add it to the basedrawlists

-Are these being used?
-Remove
+**Are these being used?
+Remove**

 BeginRenderingCustomPrePass()
 FinishRenderingCustomPrePass()
 DrawPrimsStencilOnly()
 DrawPrimsStencilWriteOnlyOnDepthPass()

 Fold RenderCustomDepthStencilPrePass() implementation into RenderPrePass()

 SetDepthStencilStateForBasePass(): Is this doing the right thing?

-\- Revert this back to normal and verify it doesn't break
+- Revert this back to normal and verify it doesn't break

 FDeferredShadingSceneRenderer::RenderPrePassView()

-\-Do all the arena static lists & dynamic
+-Do all the arena static lists & dynamic

-\-Do all the stadium static lists & dynamic
+-Do all the stadium static lists & dynamic

 RenderPrePassViewDynamic()

-\-Change to use viewrelevance instead of materialdomain
+-Change to use viewrelevance instead of materialdomain

 Extend EBasePassDrawListType

-\-FStaticMesh::AddToDrawLists()
+-FStaticMesh::AddToDrawLists()

-\-Extend \*Factory::AddStaticMesh()
+-Extend \*Factory::AddStaticMesh()

-\-In this function, you should add
+-In this function, you should add

-\-\*MeshAction::Process()
+-*MeshAction::Process()

-\-Extend: \*Factory::DrawDynamicMesh()
+-Extend: *Factory::DrawDynamicMesh()

-\-Rely on viewrelevance instead of material domain
+-Rely on viewrelevance instead of material domain

 To set stencil state: Extend the TBasePassDrawingPolicy:

-\- SetSharedState() & SetMeshRenderState()
+- SetSharedState() & SetMeshRenderState()

 Render Pass Order is incorrect in FDeferredShadingSceneRenderer::RenderBasePassView():